vPeteWalker/EraWithMSSQL/deploy_mssql/deploy_mssql.rst

 Deploying MS SQL
 ----------------

-Traditional database VM deployment over resembles the diagram below.
+Traditional database VM deployment resembles the diagram below.
 The process generally starts with a IT ticket for a database (from Dev, Test, QA, Analytics, etc.).
 Next one or more teams will need to deploy the storage resources and VM(s) required.
 Once infrastructure is ready, a DBA needs to provision and configure database software.
 Once provisioned, any best practices and data protection/backup policies need to be applied.
 Finally the database can be handed over to the end user.
 That's a lot of handoffs, and the potential for a lot of friction.

 .. figure:: images/0.png